 Commercial Motor Vehicle (CMV) drivers will be issued a Uniform Commercial Citation if the driver is found to be an ill or fatigued operator at the time of a crash.
 Commercial vehicle drivers must comply with all federal and state regulations regarding sleep to ensure maximum safety on the roads.

 Drowsy Driving Prevention Tips

-Similar to drunk and drugged driving, sleep loss or fatigue slows reaction time, makes drivers less attentive and impairs decision-making skills.
+Sleep loss or fatigue can cause symptoms similar to drunk and drugged driving.
 It is always important to rest before driving, but there are other measures you can take to prevent drowsy driving:

 - Get enough sleep before you drive.
 If you are having difficulty focusing, frequent blinking or heavy eyelids, pull over in a safe place to rest before continuing to drive.

 - On long trips take a break every 100 miles or two hours.
 Allow plenty of time to get to your final destination.